barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply
-- The "a.k.a., extinction" refers to the "shadow," produced by the combination of absorption and scattering.
+The "a.k.a., extinction" refers to the "shadow," produced by the combination of absorption and scattering.

-Rewrite as: "When this happens, most of the incoming energy is either absorbed by the nanoparticle, or scattered in different directions, both creating a shadow behind the scatterer (a.k.a., extinction)"

 #### Modifications
-Add modification on commit ae87a75
+- We rewrite as: "When this happens, most of the incoming energy is either absorbed by the nanoparticle, or scattered in different directions, both effects creating a shadow behind the scatterer (a.k.a., extinction)" on commit [ae87a75](https://github.com/barbagroup/pygbe_lspr_paper/commit/ae87a752fa38d56f3ae7b113ab696baf5d38f2be) and [c7ee588](https://github.com/barbagroup/pygbe_lspr_paper/commit/c7ee588d94f347154585a4d143fde4d4b4ed205a).

 ### Comment 9